censorship-no/ceno-docs/user-manual/en/browser/bridging.md

 # Enabling UPnP on your WiFi router

 There are many WiFi routers on the market and each has their own particular features.
-Herein a list of popular manufacturers' instructions for enabling UPnP:
+Herein a list of some manufacturers' instructions for enabling UPnP:

 * [Linksys](https://www.linksys.com/us/support-article?articleNum=138290)
 * [D-Link](https://eu.dlink.com/uk/en/support/faq/routers/wired-routers/di-series/how-do-i-enable-upnp-on-my-router)